LucaIta/Vacation-Suggester/README.md

 # _Vacation Suggester_

-#### _The user selects the age and a series of preferences, based on that the site suggests the user a place to visit, 03/25/2016_
+#### _This site suggest the user a place to visit based on the user's answer to the questions 03/25/2016_

 #### By _**Luca Quatela**_

 ## Description

-_This page was developed as a solo project at Epicodus "Intro to programming" class.
+_The user is given a series of questions to answer, based on that the site suggests the user a place to visit, 03/25/2016_ _This page was developed as a solo project at Epicodus "Intro to programming" class.
 _GitHub Pages link:_
 http://lucaita.github.io/Vacation-Suggester-solo-project-/